 Protect your neck.

 Spinal injuries are catastrophic, often rendering a teen paralyzed for life.
-Reduce the risk by entering unknown water feet first; by not diving in shallow lakes or pools; and by refraining from horseplay in a pool or waterfront area.
+Reduce the risk by checking water depth before jumping or diving in, entering unknown water feet first with a step- or slip-in entry, not diving in shallow lakes or pools, and by refraining from horseplay in a pool or waterfront area.

-Most drowning victims never intend to get in the water.
+Most people who die to drowning never intend to get in the water.
 Trying to put a lifejacket on just before you capsize is like trying to buckle a seat belt just before you have a car crash.
+Always wear your lifejacket while boating.

 Always swim with a buddy.